Lee Min Ho Eyeing Last Project Before Military Enlistment

 A post shared by L (@actorleeminho) on

 Lee detailed that he had taken on this project because he has always wanted to participate in the making of a documentary.
 He added that the film aims to raise awareness about the interesting wildlife and ecosystem that exists in the DMZ.
 He also confessed feeling nervous on his initial arrival at the site.
-The scheduled filming was a continuous 2 nights and 3 days, and DMZ is known to be one of the world’s most dangerous borders—surrounded by literally two opposing military forces.
+The scheduled filming was a continuous two nights and three days, and DMZ is known to be one of the world’s most dangerous borders—surrounded by literally two opposing military forces.

 According to Lee Min Ho’s agency, the project ran from October 2015 to March 2017, where the actor found time to meet the production team during his visits to the DMZ.
 The Hallyu star even camped out in chilly below-20°F weather in order to see otters, yellow snakes, seals and wildcats during his trips to the demilitarized zone.
 Moreover, Lee shot the documentary pro bono.